Simple Christmas Cookies for the Holidays

 • 2 cups chocolate chips

-• Decorative toppings like sprinkles or icing
+• to taste decorative toppings like sprinkles or icing

 1. Preheat your oven to 375°F (190°C).